Archives Room & Holdings

 Phone: (856) 935-7510 x8217 || Hours: 8:30am to 4:00pm

 Our Archives Room is a repository for archival volumes and documents dating from the late 1600s and newspapers dating back to the early 1800s.

 The Archives houses indexes for marriages, naturalization records, Civil War soldiers and more.
 Historians find the Archives of great interest in their studies of Salem County.

-In order to help researchers who are not able to visit our office:
+To help those who are unable to visit our office.

-- Go to the State Archives for online databases and other resources
+- Visit the State Archives for online databases and other resources

 - Download information about obtaining Genealogical Records in NJ

 - Get information about the NJ Open Public Records Act (OPRA)

 We have records dating as far back as 1698, as detailed below.
 Please note that this is a general list and subject to change and update without notice.

 - Deeds (1715 – 1721)

 - Unrecorded Deeds